MartinYeung5/20240623_aptos_ZKC/README.md

 20240718
 1. remove all "rawTransaction" (frontend), Bug fixed

+20240719
+1. AI section: expect to use AWS to develop AI model and related service

 20240721
 1. add new fucntion - check contract list (which is created by other and is waiting you [expected signer] for sign)